PrismLauncher/prismlauncher.org/src/wiki/development.md

 ## Building

-If you want to build PolyMC yourself, check out our [Build Instructions](./build-instructions) page for a handy guide.
+If you want to build PolyMC yourself and/or contribute, check out our [Build Instructions](./build-instructions) page for a handy guide.

 ## Code formatting